GrinonBarrett/Taksidos/Optional Rules/Creatures/Wekowyrd.md

 **Mighty Slam**: When the wekowyrd successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the wekowyrd's check is a success in any degree, it knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the wekowyrd's weight in stones divided by the foe's weight in stones.
 If the wekowyrd had a critical success, the foe is also vulnerable while they are prone.

 **Reactionary Mutation**: The wekowyrd receives wounds but not the effects of wounds.
-Anytime the creature is wounded, if the attack roll result was odd, it mutates as a result of the wound it receives.
-Roll 2d12 and compare the toal result to the chart above to determine the result of the mutation.
+Anytime the creature is wounded, if the attack roll die result was odd, it mutates as a result of the wound it receives.
+Roll 2d12 and compare the total result to the chart below to determine the result of the mutation.
 Each mutation can occur multiple times.
 There are no physical limitations to the wekowyrd's mutation or maximum attributes.

 **Magic Disruption Field**: Anytime the wekowyrd mutates, it performs a counterspell check against all creatures casting spells within 1d4+1 miles.
 The wekoyrd's result total is 1d8 + its maximum HP + its current number of wounds.